ucphhpc/docker-migrid/doc/source/sections/getting-started/introduction.rst

     its associated services.
 This includes features such as data management via the built-in filemanager, managing and creating WorkGroups, and establishing Share Links.

-.. _migrid_io_desc:

-- migrid-io
-    The migrid-io services is responsible for bundling and exposing all io services, that are not part of the basic MiGrid service.
-    This is in addition to it also providing the OpenID authentication services, which is also not part of the basic MiGrid service.
-    In terms of io services, the `migrid-io` service supports the SFTP, WebDAVS, and FTPS protocols.

 .. _migrid_openid_desc:

 - migrid-openid